molpopgen/fwdpy11/doc/pages/types.rst

 .. _data_types:

-Data types related to simulated popuations
+Data types related to simulated populations
 ======================================================================

 This section describes the types that get updated when populations are evolved.
 These are the same types that you